 This page provides information on the New Zealand Standard 5465:2001 for self containment of caravan waste.

 New Zealand is a great country to explore by motor home or caravan.
-However, we ask travellers to think carefully about our unique environment and how you dispose of their waste.
+However, we ask travellers to think carefully about our unique environment and how you dispose of your waste.

 While freedom camping is a popular way to travel around New Zealand, there are specific areas where you can only camp in self-contained vehicles; this is indicated by signage.
 You can find out more about these restrictions on the Freedom Camping website